GeekaholicLin/vis/src/HOC/README.md

 The files in HOC directory do the things like simplifying component interaction.

-And the result and internal interaction using these HOCs can be simply shown as the followings.
+And the result and internal interaction using these HOCs can be simply shown as follows.

 ```bash
 /**